wisdom2608/application_and_k8s_manifests/README.md

       - name: Show Updated Kubernetes Manifest
         run: cat manifests/deploy.yml
 ```
-# So, choose any of the workflow files below for your project, but not both.
+**So, choose any of the workflow files below for your project, but not both**.

 - A) *Workflow file using `sed` command to find and replace the image tag in the Kubernetes manifest file direclty*: